-Range: Throughout the U.S., including all western states.
+Range: Throughout much of North America, including all

+western states.

 Habitat: Ponds, lakes, streams, rivers, reservoirs, irrigation ditches, marshy areas.
-Most species commonly grow in shallow water, but can grow to depths of ~20 ft or more in clear water.
-Leafy and sago pondweed also grow in brackish water.

-Origin: All pondweed species are native to the western
+They commonly grow in shallow water, but can grow to depths of ~20 ft or more in clear water.
+Floatingleaf pondweed also grows in brackish water.
+Origin: Both species are widespread natives of North America and elsewhere.
+Impacts: Both of these pondweeds provide habitat, and are an important food source, for wildlife.
+In natural areas, they are a desirable component of the aquatic community.
+However, colonies can be troublesome in drainage canals, irrigation ditches, and other controlled aquatic systems.